-Ms. Jolanta is a native of Lithuania and serves as an after school Assistant and regular substitute in the Infant Program, sharing her warmth and care with Seton’s youngest students.
-Jolanta’s daughter, Barbara, is a freshman in high school.
+Jolanta Dirmontiene is a native of Lithuania and supports the work of the Toddler House, sharing her warmth and care with Seton’s youngest students.
+Jolanta’s daughter, Barbara, is a senior in high school.
 When not at Seton, Jolanta enjoys working with her hands making crafts and is an enthusiast of the cultural arts including drama and dance.

 HALF DAY 3-6 PROGRAM